 How great would it be if you didn’t have to conduct an inquisition to collect music rights info — if it just magically and accurately populated the cue sheet as the project was completed?
 How cool would it be if you could begin your spotting sessions with the notes formatted and largely pre-populated with data from the editor’s continuity?
 How amazing would it be if you could capture time code ins and outs with a keystroke — without ever having to retrieve and then enter time code manually?
-Download a demo to find out how it can make you a happier, more effective manager of the music process.
+Contact us to find out how it can make you a happier, more effective manager of the music process.

 Benefits to Music Editors:

 Enhanced Picture-Integrated Spotting Tools

 Spot a project anytime, anywhere (from your home, the edit room, your window seat at 30K feet!) — remote, real-time collaboration is easy in the Qwire cloud.
 Auto-populate spotting notes with information from the picture editor’s continuity and temp notes, freeing you to focus on critical creative discussions.
 Capture time code with a keystroke as you view the cut.
 Effortlessly, share spotting information with your composer, music super, picture editor and other Qwire users.